Corruption

 An investigation is underway into the possible allocation of public housing to city council employees and their families, some of which may have been rented or sold.

-ValenciaOne apartment for the Councilor for Urban Planning, Rocío Gómez; others for both children and the nephew of the Director General of Internal Organization, Public Procurement, and Fund Management, María Pérez-Hickman; one more for the municipal architect, Francisco Nieto; and the last one for the wife of the Housing Department technician who validated the applications.
-This would be the provisional tally of the controversial allocation of subsidized public housing to several municipal officials in Alicante City Hall.
+ValenciaOne apartment for the Councilor for Urban Planning, Rocío Gómez; others for both children and the nephew of the Director General of Internal Organization, Public Procurement, and Fund Management, María Pérez-Hickman; two more for the municipal architect, Francisco Nieto, and the wife of the Chief of Staff of the Ministry of Tourism, Miguel Ángel Sánchez; and finally, one for the wife of the technician from the Ministry of Housing who validated the applications.
+This is the provisional tally of the controversial allocation of subsidized public housing among several officials of the Alicante City Council and the Valencian Regional Government.

-The scandal has been aggravated by reports of the rental and sale of properties in highly desirable locations on Sant Joan beach, complete with a swimming pool, gym, and paddle tennis courts.
-So much so, that an extraordinary plenary session dedicated to the matter will be held at 5:00 PM this Thursday, as demanded by the opposition groups, who have already secured the resignations of Gómez and Pérez-Hickman.
+The scandal has been exacerbated by reports of the rental and sale of properties in highly desirable locations on Sant Joan beach, complete with a swimming pool, gym, and paddle tennis courts.
+So much so, that an extraordinary plenary session was held this Thursday, as demanded by the opposition groups, who have already secured the resignations of Gómez, Pérez-Hickman, and Sánchez.
+This is not the case for the city's mayor, Luis Barcala, who has limited himself to apologizing and has refused to resign despite calls from all opposition groups, including Vox, which supports the municipal government with its votes.

 Cargando